Czech man killed by lion he kept at home

 A police spokesperson told local media that the shootings were "absolutely necessary for them to get to the man".

-He had previously been fined for illegal breeding as he lacked planning permission for the pens.
+He had previously been denied planning permission to build the pens, and was subsequently fined for illegal breeding.

-But the conflict with authorities reached a stalemate after Mr Prasek denied anyone entry onto his property.
+But his conflict with the authorities reached a stalemate after he refused to let anyone onto his property.

 A lack of alternative facilities in the Czech Republic, or any evidence of animal cruelty, also meant the lions could not be forcibly removed.

-Mr Prasek made headlines last summer after a cyclist collided with a lioness he was taking out for a walk on a leash.
+Mr Prasek made headlines last summer after a cyclist collided with the lioness as he was taking her for a walk on a leash.

 After intervention by police, the incident was deemed a traffic accident.